|Dates / Deadlines:|

 Not usually.
 These excursions are linked to your academic program and, in some cases, content delivered through the excursion will be relevant to a student’s studies and assessment.
 All students should plan to participate in all excursions.
 If a student misses an excursion or a planned departure for a trip, these arrangements and costs will not be made up for the student.
 It is each student’s responsibility to be where they need to be in order to participate fully in each academic excursion.

 Orientation for international programs is held in October or November, March or April, each semester.
-You will be notified of your orientation date in your Program Important Information letter on Studio Abroad.
+You will be notified of your orientation date in your Decision Letter on Studio Abroad.

 In addition to the mandatory pre-departure orientation you’ll have on campus the semester prior to your program, there will be an on-site orientation for this program.
 In the UK, students’ on-site orientation begins immediately after you arrive in London.
 Although academic in purpose, many features of the History of Science course are designed to help students orient themselves to life in the UK.
 Once in Norwich, further activities, both in the form of UEA’s international student orientation as well as Dickinson program orientation occur the week before classes begin.